-The SAAP Coordinators are the primary contact for all questions specific to intimate partner and sexual violence.
-SAAP Coordinators provide crisis intervention, emotional support, assistance with medical, psychological, judicial and legal resources, assistance with academic and living concerns, safety planning, advocacy, outside referrals, and offer debriefing and consultation, along with educational sessions, trainings and workshops for students, faculty, staff or groups.
-SAAP Coordinators provide confidential support and guidance to anyone who has questions about themselves, a friend, partner, student, colleague, or a family member who may be in an unhealthy relationship or has experienced intimate partner or sexual violence.
+The staff in SAAP are the primary contact for all questions specific to intimate partner and sexual violence.
+SAAP staff provide crisis intervention, emotional support, assistance with medical, psychological, judicial and legal resources, assistance with academic and living concerns, safety planning, advocacy, outside referrals, and offer debriefing and consultation, along with educational sessions, trainings and workshops for students, faculty, staff or groups.
+SAAP provides confidential support and guidance to anyone who has questions about themselves, a friend, partner, student, colleague, or a family member who may be in an unhealthy relationship or has experienced intimate partner or sexual violence.

 Amanda Childress, MEd

-Before coming to Dartmouth College, Amanda Childress worked as a Health Educator at Ohio University addressing issues of sexual health, alcohol and other drugs, sexual assault and relationships.
-While the majority of her work has been around prevention education and response to violence and sexual violence she has also taught a number of courses as adjunct faculty at Ohio University in the College of Health & Human Services and University College.
-Over the years, Amanda has studied and worked with a multitude of special populations; developed and facilitated a variety of programs, trainings, and workshops; advised students; designed and implemented large scale event; participated in state and local task forces; developed and revised college protocols and policies; and provided advocacy and support for survivors and secondary survivors of relationship and sexual violence.
+Before coming to Dartmouth College, Amanda Childress worked as the Assistant Director for Health Promotion & Wellness and Adjunct Faculty at Ohio University.
+The majority of her career has been dedicated to prevention, education and response in the areas of sexual health, alcohol and other drugs, sexual assault and other forms of violence.
+Over the years, Amanda has worked with a multitude of student populations; developed and facilitated hundreds of programs, trainings, and workshops; advised students; designed and implemented large scale events; participated in state and local task forces; developed and revised college protocols and policies; and has provided advocacy and support for survivors and secondary survivors of relationship and sexual violence.
 In 2009, she co-authored a federal grant from the U.S. Department of Justice (USDOJ) Violence Against Women Act (VAWA) to fund a Campus Grant Program for sexual violence initiatives at Ohio University.
 She graduated from Ohio University with her B.A. in Psychology and her M.Ed. in both Clinical Mental Health Counseling and School Counseling.